Two young men smiling on waterfront with city skyline, sailboat in background

 Look for an outlet

-Looking for a healthy way to release built-up anxiety or emotions is a great way to clear your mind, especially when you might feel all your days blending into one.
+Looking for a healthy way to release built-up anxiety or emotions is a great way to clear your mind.
 All the stress of how the world has been lately is a lot to take on, so take a step back and look for a positive outlet to stay mindful of your emotions.
 Your goal is to express your feelings in a safe way, avoiding pent-up stress or anxiety.
 Mindful outlets can vary tremendously, but some options include writing down your thoughts, meditating, practicing yoga, or listening to music.
 Find a space and activity that grants you the ability to reflect and grow.
 This could be crucial, as it may help you recognize how you really feel and help guide you to a healthier response to your feelings, both mind and body.

-While the life we’ve all been living has been challenging for our mental health, it’s important to view it as a time for growth.
+While life seems to consistently keep challenging our mental health since way back in 2020, it’s important to view every new step and change as a time for growth.
 Small actions in your daily routine can help you gain balance and stay grounded.
 Slowly taking care of yourself and adding certain elements we suggested into your day-to-day life will hopefully lead to the beginning of a healthier mindset, lifestyle, and year.
 Remember to take one day at a time and acknowledge that mental health issues are nothing to be ashamed of.

-If you need more help during the pandemic, CollegeXpress is here for you.
-Start by utilizing the resources on our COVID-19 Student Resources page.
+If you need more help with anything at all, CollegeXpress is here for you.
+Start by utilizing the resources in Our Best Advice for Dealing With Stress as a Student.

 Like what you’re reading?